sparkofreason/sparkofreason.github.io/_posts/2020-08-23-Is-Software-Math-or-Science.md

 Now suppose you were implementing an new monad instance.
 How would you verify that your implementation follows the [monad laws](https://wiki.haskell.org/Monad_laws)?
-These a clearly semantic properties, statements about what happens when code executes, not its syntactic structure.
+These are clearly semantic properties, statements about what happens when code executes, not its syntactic structure.
 Since we're talking about "laws", we ideally would validate they are true for all possible inputs.
 But that is rarely practical.
 Unit tests as usually employed check one or perhaps a handful